-Join Scott Gardner for an in-depth discussion in this video Layers, part of iOS UI Development with Visual Tools.
+Join Scott Gardner for an in-depth discussion in this video Layers, part of iOS App Development: UI with Visual Tools.

 - [Voiceover] Every view has a backing layer that is used to manage visual content.
 However, layers can also be created independently as stand-alone objects and added as sublayers to other layers in code, much in the same way that you would add subviews.
 Working with layers, you can manipulate properties of visual content such as a view to set its foreground and, or background colors, create a border and set its thickness, color, and corner radius, that is, the roundedness of the corners.
 You can add and stylize a drop shadow effect, and you can mask the visual content, which is necessary when setting the corner radius to round the corners.